Anubis-cmyk/mobileapp/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Assumptions Made
+- If the image of the item is not showing , First letter of the item title is showing as the avatar.

 ## Shortcuts/Compromises Made
 - The app is not fully functional.
 It is only a prototype.